inab/fega-mm/all_collections/_subdomains/3_2_incoming_and_outgoing_data_and_metadata_flow.md

 ---
 layout: default
-title: "[3.2] Incoming and outgoing data & metadata flow"
+title: "[3.2] Incoming and outgoing data and metadata flow"
 parent: "3DMM"
 indicators:
  - indicator: '[3.2.1] Incoming Data flow in the FEGA node is established'